 All our students in the creative sector will have access to our world-class facilities including:

-We have partnered with Film London (and supported by Middlesex University and London Higher) as part of the Mayor’s Academies Programme.
+We have partnered with Film London (and supported by Middlesex University and London Higher) as part of the Mayor’s Skills Academies.

 The Creative Hub will provide skills training and education to help people into a wide range of jobs in the film, TV, animation, visual effects and games sectors, from supervisors, production carpenters and costumiers, to 3D animators, game developers, technicians and production managers, as well as legal, support and administrative roles.
 Our Skills Academy works with employers to design education programmes that will give the industry the skilled people they need to help their businesses to grow and to safeguard the future of the sector.